pocka/docker-ffmpeg-vaapi/README.md

 # docker-ffmpeg-vaapi

-ffmpeg container with VAAPI.
+This repository contains a docker image for FFmpeg with VAAPI.

-Recommended: use 3.x kernel.
-May not works on latest kernel.
+**Recommended**: Use 3.x kernel.
+This image might not work on the newer kernel.

 ## Install

+Pull the image from DockerHub.

 ```sh
 docker pull pocka/ffmpeg-vaapi